Does Medicare Cover Nutritional Counseling for Obesity?

 Does Medicare Cover Morbid Obesity Treatment?

-The National Health and Nutrition Examination Survey (NHANES) report released in 2021 revealed that 73.6% of adults are overweight, and that includes people who are obese.
-The statistic for obesity alone is 41.9% of the U.S. adult population.
-A wide range of medical interventions may be available to help you lose weight, and your Medicare coverage may cover some treatment.
+A wide range of medical interventions may be available to help you lose weight, and your Original Medicare coverage may cover some treatment.
 This may include counseling from a licensed nutritionist.

 If you have Original Medicare, you will need to use providers that accept assignment.
 Providers who accept assignment invoice Medicare directly for their services without charging you back for any amounts above what Medicare approves.
 If applicable, you pay only the deductible and coinsurance.